 Contact Us Today!

-To schedule your next appointment at our Fishkill or Poughkeepsie office, please call 845-454-1025 today.
+To schedule your next appointment at our Yorktown or Poughkeepsie office, please call 845-454-1025 today.
 Seeta Eye Centers maintains two Hudson Valley locations to serve people living in Highland, Red Oaks Mill, and surrounding areas of New York.